John Harvey & Sons: Bristol Cream and other products

-This product has been bottled in Bristol blue glass since 1994.
-The bottle label offers serving suggestions.
+This wine has been bottled in Bristol blue glass since 1994, with a label offering serving suggestions.
 The brand was sold to Beam Global in 2010 and to Grupo Emperador Spain S.A. in 2015.

-A 1984 commercial for Harvey's Bristol Cream showed actor/comedian Peter Cook at a poolside party drinking Harvey's Bristol Cream sherry.
-He then says to "throw away those silly little glasses" whereupon the other party guests toss their sunglasses in the swimming pool.
+A 1984 commercial for Harvey's Bristol Cream showed comedian Peter Cook at a poolside party drinking the sherry.
+He tells the guests to "throw away those silly little glasses", so they toss their sunglasses in the swimming pool.